tensorpack/tensorpack/docs/tutorial/save-load.md

 ## Resume Training

-"resume training" means "loading the last known checkpoint".
+"resume training" is mostly just "loading the last known checkpoint".
 Therefore you should refer to the [previous section](#load-a-model-to-a-session) on how to load a model.